Management MSc 2017-18This course also available for 2016-17 entry

 • Management with Marketing MSc

-• Management and Entrepreneurship MSc
+• Management with Entrepreneurship MSc

-• Management and International Business MSc
+• Management with International Business MSc

 You can specialise your studies further via the dissertation or project work.